Drishyam: Accolades

+Remakes Drishyam was remade into several languages.
+The Indian remake rights of the film were sold for 155 million.
+All the versions were commercially successful.
+Drishya (2014) in Kannada, Drushyam (2014) in Telugu, Papanasam (2015) in Tamil and Drishyam (2015) in Hindi.
+It was also remade in Sinhala language as Dharmayuddhaya (2017) and in Chinese as Sheep Without a Shepherd (2019) thereby becoming the first Indian film to be remade in Mainland China.
+The Indonesian remake was announced in September 2021, making it the first Indian film to be remade in Indonesian; however, there has been no update on the remake since.
+The Korean remake was announced in May 2023, first Indian film to be remade in Korean.
+The film be remade in English language that would be produced by India's Panorama Studios with U.S. companies Gulfstream Pictures and JOAT Films.
+Gulfstream's Karz and Bindley said, “The film is a timeless thriller that has entranced audiences across the globe.
+We can’t wait to bring the movie to fans here in the U.S.”

 Sequel

 Jeethu Joseph and Mohanlal were filming for Ram prior to the COVID-19 lockdown in India, however the shooting of the film was stalled as some sequences they want to film in foreign locations, such as London and Cairo.
 As the crew realised that the filming would take time to continue, Jeethu decided to start the works for Sequel.
 Drishyam 2 was officially announced by Mohanlal on his 60th birthday, 21 May 2020.
-Mohanlal, Meena, Ansiba, Esther, Asha Sarath, Siddique, Kozhikode Narayanan Nair, Mela Raghu, Aneesh G Menon, Shoba Mohan, and Antony Perumbavoor reprises their roles from Drishyam.
+Mohanlal, Meena, Ansiba Hassan, Esther Anil, Asha Sarath, Siddique, Kozhikode Narayanan Nair, Mela Raghu, Aneesh G Menon, Shobha Mohan and Antony Perumbavoor reprise their roles.

 Principal photography began on 21 September 2020, and was shot for 46 days in Kochi and Thodupuzha and it was concluded on 6 November 2020.
-The film was released directly through the OTT platform Amazon Prime Video on 19 February 2021.
+The film was released directly through the OTT platform Amazon Prime Video on 19 February 2021.Drishyam 3 was confirmed by Mohanlal on 20th February 2025.